We connect the docs of ada countySM

 The current number one priority for our foundation in is helping fund this ACMS safety-net program for physician wellness.
 This provides no-cost counseling to deal with the stresses of a medical career and regular life challenges.

-This program provides pre-particpation sports exams for area athletes in their freshman and junior years.
+Historically, the ACMS Foundation has worked together with high school athletic directors and trainers to host the Annual High School Sports Physicals program.
+These pre-participation sports exams are for area student athletes in their freshman and junior years.
 More than 100 member physicians, PAs, and NPs and other volunteers provide this service, which is held held in various schools around the county.
 ACMS helps recruit volunteers and provide some funding for logistics.